Osiris-Team/Dyml/README.md

     # This is also a side-comment, for the value below
     - v2

-not supported:
+important:
-  - everything else that is not explicitly mentioned in this file
+  - Everything else that is not explicitly mentioned in this file is not supported
 ```
 Some extras:
  - **DYWatcher |** Yaml files watcher with recursive directory watching support.